 Despite what seems to be an impossible skill set to find in an individual, the strategy unicorn does exist, and every successful company seems to have one.
-These CSOs have a deep background in leadership and strategic planning (many times stemming from a military background), and are adept at both situational planning and resource allocation.
-They are not only well versed in the corporate strategy, but have deep connections within every business unit of a company.
-Often, they have strategy managers within each business unit that report directly to them, allowing the CSO to keep a pulse on strategy execution across the organization.
+These CSOs have a deep background in leadership and strategic planning (many times stemming from a military background) and are adept at both situational planning and resource allocation.
+They are not only well versed in corporate strategy but have deep connections within every business unit of a company.
+Often, they have strategy managers within each business unit who report directly to them, allowing the CSO to keep a pulse on strategy execution across the organization.
 And they report directly to the CIO and CEO.
 They are architects, visionaries, surveyors, mobilizers, and fund managers.

 But I learned one more thing about the strategy unicorn which should be added to the list of strategist archetypes.
 Strategy unicorns are experts at change management.
 In addition to situational planning for the future, and positioning the company for long-term success, CSOs are charged with responding to market changes in real-time.
 They must create dynamic strategies that can be deployed quickly across the organization.
 It is no small task, especially given the common catalysts for change initiatives like industry disruption, management restructuring, changes in the geopolitical landscape, and changes in legislation.
 It is quite a request, but CSOs are up to the task.

 I left the conference with an elevated understanding of the Chief Strategy Officer persona and the daunting challenges they face on a daily basis.
 But I also left with peace of mind.
-Whether you are an architect, visionary, surveyor, mobilizer, fund manager, or change manager, achieveit has a unique feature set that empowers each of these archetypes to execute strategy brilliantly.
+Whether you are an architect, visionary, surveyor, mobilizer, fund manager, or change manager, AchieveIt has a unique feature set that empowers each of these archetypes to execute strategy brilliantly.

 I slept like a baby my entire flight home, dreaming of all the strategy unicorns that would be using AchieveIt by year’s end.